la2050/archive/_projects/2016/los-angeles-is-a-puzzle-together-we-make-sense-of-it.md

   Our hope is that, over time, LASA will change the lives and career paths of hundreds of high school students in the region and will become an agent of change and community building throughout Los Angeles.
+Please explain how you will define and measure success for your project.​: >- LASA's definition of success is twofold.
+First, LASA seeks to introduce youth to the complexities of LA infrastructure.
+Second, LASA seeks to empower youth to become problem-solvers and agents of change.

+  LASA measures success via:

+  * Number of students participating and number applying;

+  * Positive written feedback from students, teachers, and speakers.

+  * Students' knowledge of the aspects of LA infrastructure and ability to frame issues they plan to address moving forward;
+   * Further, by creating the alumni database, LASA will be able to track, foster, and celebrate the change LASA graduates bring to LA in concrete terms.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/los-angeles-is-a-puzzle-together-we-make-sense-of-it/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4340166065741-team90.jpg
 organization_name: Los Angeles Service Academy (LASA)